takaho/TADtree/README.md

 M = 10 should always work.

-p and q reflect the minimum scale over which changes in interaction preference can be robustly detected.
+p (-p option, default 3) and q (-q option, default 12) reflect the minimum scale over which changes in interaction preference can be robustly detected.
 My intuition is that these can stay the same, since this scale would naturally decrease for high resolution data, and p and q are given in units of bins.